machine learning +

 step2: [ValueError] Database connection refused

-For production monitoring, pair error tracking with Python’s logging module.
-Log at INFO for successes, WARNING for retries, and ERROR for failures.
-LangSmith captures these traces automatically if you set LANGCHAIN_TRACING_V2=true.
+For production monitoring, pair this error list with Python’s logging module.
+Log at INFO for successes, WARNING for retries, and ERROR for crashes.
+LangSmith picks up these traces on its own when you set LANGCHAIN_TRACING_V2=true.

-Let’s combine everything into a production-ready agent.
-This research agent has three tools, three layers of error protection, and graceful fallback paths.
+Let us put every piece into one production-style agent.
+This research agent has three tools, three layers of protection, and clean fallback paths.

 @tool